Akrouma03/Java-TCP-Chat-room/README.md

 ```
 javac Client.java
 ```
-* Once you have compiled client.java file you can now execute it using:
+* Once you have compiled Client.java file you can now execute it using:
 ```
 java Client
 ```